 Prof. Michael Wellman co-authors new book, Autonomous Bidding Agents

-, is now available through MIT Press.
+Prof. Michael Wellman's new book, Autonomous Bidding Agents: Strategies and Lessons from the Trading Agent Competition, is now available through MIT Press.
 Prof. Wellman was one of the originators in 2000 of the Trading Agent Competition (TAC), which has now grown to an international competition that presents the best in e-commerce trading.
 The book was co-authored by Amy Greenwald (Brown University) and Peter Stone (University of Texas).
-[Read an overview of the book]

 Dr. David Chesney's Big Fish Paper a Winner

 Dr. David Chesney received the best paper award in the New Engineering Educators division at the 2007 American Society of Engineering Educators (ASEE) Annual Conference and Exhibition for his paper entitled, "Big Fish II: The Lost Science of Story-Telling in the Engineering Classroom."

 Dr. Chesney believes that the use of story-telling in the engineering classroom can be an improvement to traditional teaching methods.
 He has used this technique his all of the classes he teaches, including junior-level Data Structures and Algorithms, senior/graduate level Software Engineering, and Professionalism and Ethics.